Tell It to the Judge

 Congress can pass whatever laws it construes as consistent with its powers, but the U.S. Supreme Court has the final say in interpreting constitutionality.

-The scope of Heller was limited to federal jurisdictions, but the following year, in McDonald v.
+The scope of Heller was only limited to federal jurisdictions, but the following year, in McDonald v.
 Chicago, the Supreme Court extended its interpretation to encompass state and local laws [sources: 554 U.S. 570; 561 US 3025; Liptak; The New York Times].

 Although it remains too early in the game to predict the ultimate impact of Heller, McDonald and Moore, the decisions have kindled hope in some offenders, particularly the nonviolent variety, of one day regaining their gun rights [source: Luo].